My name is John M. Sweeney. I’m the founder and Chief Kindness Officer of a worldwide social movement called Suspended Coffees.

-Three years ago I was depressed, alone, thinking my life was worthless when I read about the simple idea of Suspended Coffees.
+Three years ago I was depressed, alone, and thinking my life was worthless when I read about the simple idea of Suspended Coffees.
 Up until this point in my life, I’d been bullied almost everywhere I went and made to feel worthless.
-My teachers used to bully me, other kids bullied me to the point of it almost costing me my life.
-Yet since the day I was born all I’ve ever wanted to do was make people happy, make people smile, help people, be kind to others - it's always been my purpose in life.
+My teachers used to bully me and other kids bullied me to the point of it almost costing me my life.
+Yet, since the day I was born, all I’ve ever wanted to do was make people happy, make people smile, help people, and be kind to others; it's always been my purpose in life.

 Since the beginning of this movement, I've had a dream of connecting the world through kindness.
 Yes we’re all about buying coffee for others, but the real heart of the movement is connecting the world with kindness.